 How can I find proofreading online jobs?

 Maybe you want to earn money proofreading from home.
 Maybe you want to travel the world and earn money while you’re traveling.
 Maybe you want to move to another country and earn money proofreading from there.
-When you’re a freelance proofreader, you’ll be working on the internet, so you can work anywhere you want.
+When you’re a freelance proofreader you’ll be working on the internet, so you can work anywhere you want.

-There are lots of places online where you can find general proofreading jobs, including business and academic proofreading.
+There are also lots of places online where you can find general proofreading jobs, including business and academic proofreading.
 A few places where you can find general proofreading jobs are:

 Cover image by PourquoiPas